'It's Absurd': Trump Officials Brush Off NBA Player Strikes Over Police Shooting

 Updated at 2:45 p.m.

-Top White House officials are brushing off the significance of NBA protests this week over the police shooting of Jacob Blake in Kenosha, Wisconsin.
+Top White House officials are brushing off the significance of NBA protests this week over the police shooting of Jacob Blake in Kenosha, Wis.

-President Trump also weighed in on Thursday, lamenting that the NBA has become "like a political organization," but saying he didn't know much about the protests.
+President Trump also weighed in, lamenting Thursday that the NBA has become "like a political organization," but saying he didn't know much about the protests.

+"I know their ratings have been very bad because I think people are a little tired of the NBA, frankly, but I don't know too much about the protests," Trump said during a visit to the Federal Emergency Management Agency.

-"Look, I think that the NBA players are very fortunate that they have the financial position where they're able to take a night off from work without having to have the consequences to themselves financially," White House senior adviser Jared Kushner told CNBC.
+"Look, I think that the NBA players are very fortunate that they have the financial position where they're able to take a night off from work without having to have the consequences to themselves financially," Kushner told CNBC.
 "So they have that luxury, which is great."

 On Wednesday, the Milwaukee Bucks said they would not play against the Orlando Magic in protest over Blake's shooting.
 The 29-year-old Black man remains hospitalized after he was shot seven times in the back by a white Kenosha police officer on Sunday, sparking days of protests in Wisconsin.
 A 17-year-old from Illinois is under arrest after three protesters were shot, two fatally.